 Outdated LearnDash Version Detected

 Memberium’s full integration with LearnDash only works when using LearnDash 3.0 or later.
 Without updating, you won’t be able to use the full set of features due to code changes.
-Simply update LearnDash to 3.0+ and all the features will be present.
+Update LearnDash to 3.0+ and all the features will be present.

 If you’ve updated and are still seeing this warning, you can simply click the “Hide this Notice” button.